Ici ecology & comfort go hand & hand!

 - Our office paper has European Ecolabelcertification.
 This paper is only used for administrative purposes (letters, information) and reprographics (inventories, practical guides).

-- The campsite stocks Organic Agriculture–certified organic products and European Ecolabel certified products in the pharmacy and bazaar.
+- The camping resort stocks Organic Agriculture–certified organic products and European Ecolabel certified products in the pharmacy and boutique.

-- In terms of activities, Ekolondoï comes to the campsite 5 days a week during the season in order to provide fun environmental educational workshops for children
+- In terms of activities, Ekolondoï comes to the camping resort 5 days a week during the season in order to provide fun environmental educational workshops for children

 Our chef makes the dishes on the restaurant menu using local produce: